Safdie brothers

-Joshua Henry Safdie (born April 3, 1984) and Benjamin Safdie (born February 24, 1986) are American filmmakers and actors based in New York City, who frequently collaborate on their films.
+The Safdie brothers, Joshua Safdie (born April 3, 1984) and Benjamin "Benny" Safdie (born February 24, 1986), are American filmmakers and actors based in New York City who have frequently collaborated on their films.
 They are best known for writing and directing the crime thriller films Good Time (2017), starring Robert Pattinson, and Uncut Gems (2019), starring Adam Sandler.

 In addition to writing and directing, both Josh and Benny serve in a variety of key positions including acting, editing, shooting, mixing sound, and producing their films.
-They have also frequently collaborated with Ronald Bronstein, who has co-written and edited all of their narrative features beginning with the 2009 film Daddy Longlegs.
+They have also frequently collaborated with Ronald Bronstein, who co-wrote and edited their narrative features together between 2009 and 2019.
 Other recurring collaborators include composer Oneohtrix Point Never, cinematographer Sean Price Williams, and production designer Sam Lisenco.

+In January 2024, Benny revealed that the brothers would no longer be directing projects together, as they expanded to solo careers.
+Benny also stated he "didn't know" if he would direct a film with his brother again.

 Early life

 The Safdie brothers were raised in New York, the children of Amy and Alberto Safdie.
 They spent their childhood living between their father in Queens and their mother and stepfather in Manhattan.
 The Safdie brothers are Jewish.
 Their father, who is a Sephardic Jew of Syrian-Jewish descent, was raised in France and in Italy.
 Their mother is an Ashkenazi Jew of Russian-Jewish descent.

-They began making films at a young age, inspired by their film-enthusiast father, Alberto.
+They began making films at a young age, inspired by their film enthusiast father, Alberto.
 They graduated from Columbia Grammar & Preparatory School in Manhattan.
-At Boston University, they co-founded the creative collective Red Bucket Films with Alex Kalman, Sam Lisenco, Brett Jutkiewicz, and Zachary Treitz.
+At Boston University, they co-founded the creative collective Red Bucket Films with Alex Kalman, Sam Lisenco, Brett Jutkiewicz and Zachary Treitz.
 Josh and Benny Safdie graduated from Boston University College of Communication in 2007 and 2008, respectively.
 They claim "turmoil of their youth", as children of divorced parents, became an inspiration for later work.
 Famed Israeli-Canadian architect Moshe Safdie is their great uncle; his son, playwright Oren Safdie, is their first cousin once removed.

 The brothers grew up as fans of basketball and the New York Knicks.
 The duo try to watch every game together.
 Basketball is prominently featured in Lenny Cooke and Uncut Gems.

 Career

 The Pleasure of Being Robbed

-In 2007, Josh Safdie was hired by Andy Spade and Anthony Sperduti to create a short film featuring Kate Spade Handbags.
+In 2007, Josh Safdie was hired by Andy Spade and Anthony Sperduti to create a short film featuring Kate Spade handbags.
 He devised a concise story about the adventures of a kleptomaniac woman.
 Eleonore Hendricks, who co-wrote the screenplay, portrayed the lead role.
 The project eventually turned into a feature film.
 The film, titled The Pleasure of Being Robbed, had its world premiere at the 2008 South by Southwest.
 It also screened in the Directors' Fortnight section at the 2008 Cannes Film Festival, along with a short film The Acquaintances of a Lonely John directed by Benny Safdie.